Thomson Reuters Foundation: Journalism and media training

 From 1983, The Foundation provides skills-based training programmes to reporters worldwide in seven languages and across 170 countries.
 As of 2015, over 15,000 journalists have been trained internationally on 27 specialised training topics.

 The Foundation also sets up and manages independent news platforms.
 The Foundation launched Aswat Masriya in 2011, an independent Egyptian news website which closed in 2017 due to lack of funding.
 Ahead of the country's first general elections in November 2015, the Foundation also launched Myanmar Now, a new portal dedicated to free and independent journalism in Myanmar led by Burmese journalists.
 The latter won the European Commission’s Lorenzo Natali Media Prize 2015 for a feature on underage sex workers.

 Set up in 2006 and part of the Department of Politics and International Relations at the University of Oxford, the Foundation funds the Reuters Institute for the Study of Journalism (RISJ), a research centre for international comparative journalism.

 In 2012, the Foundation was one of the co-founders of the European Press Prize.

 Thomson Reuters Foundation News

 The foundation has correspondents and freelancers in the major cities and developing nations.
 The editorial team led by Belinda Goldsmith covers human rights, inclusive economies and media freedom, including women's rights, LGBT+ rights, human trafficking and modern slavery, property rights and digital and climate change.

+In Sept 2022, They launched Context a news and analysis platform focusing on climate change, impact of technology on society and inclusive economies.